KayLerch/alexa-skills-kit-tester-java/README.md

 ### AlexaResponse

-All these actor-methods return an _AlexaResponse_ instance which not only holds the actual response envelope of your skill but provides a bunch of _assert_-methods you can use to validate the response.
-You can define expectations for all kinds of speechlet-assets like output-speech, reprompts, cards and directives ...
+All these _action_-methods return an _AlexaResponse_ instance which not only holds the actual response envelope of your skill but provides a bunch of _assert_-methods you can use to validate the response.
+You can define expectations for all kinds of _assets_ like output-speech, reprompts, cards and directives:

 ```java
 response.assertExists(AlexaAsset.RepromptSpeechSsml);